pintuprajapati/django_razorpay/README.md

 # Project
-RazorPay Payment Gatewat integration in Django with Callback functionality
+RazorPay Payment Gateway integration in Django with Callback functionality

 # How to run this project and test it on your system
 By following below steps, you'll be able to directly run this project and check/test the razorpay payment gateway.